DougManuel/ds-presentation/README.md

 Have suggestions or thoughts?
 Send your comments through [issues](https://github.com/DougManuel/ds-presentation/issues)

+An additional resources (see reference list below):

-An additional [resource](https://github.com/DougManuel/ds-presentation/) of several related presentations on data science.
+- several related [presentations](https://github.com/DougManuel/ds-presentation/) on data science.
 Each branch represents a presentation for a specific audience.
+- Our *[bllflow](https://bllflow.projectbiglife.ca)* R package for efficient, transparent data prepartion and reporting.
+- The quiz was part of the data science panel at the [2019 CAHSPR meeting](https://www.cahspr.ca).
+The [presentation and further information](https://github.com/DougManuel/ds-presentation/tree/CASPHR2019-panel).

 #### 1) Open software